Psalm 37 – Wisdom Over Worry

 a.
 Rest in the LORD, and wait patiently for Him: Because God has promised to faithfully take care of those who put their trust in Him, we can rest in the LORD.
 We can wait patiently for Him instead of fretting and fearing that God has forgotten us or intends evil for us.

 i.
 Rest in the LORD speaks of a particular kind of rest – the rest of silence, ceasing from words of self-defense.
-The idea is that we will not speak to vindicate our self, and trust in God to protect us.
+The idea is that we will not speak to vindicate ourselves; we will trust in God to protect us.

 ii.
 “Do not murmur or repine at his dealings, but silently and quietly submit to his will, and adore his judgments, and, as follows, wait for his help.”
 (Poole)